jzhuang03/react-tictactoe/README.md

 - Indicates the winner when the game is won.
 - Allows players to go back to previous moves throughout the game.
 - Records and displays the move history.

-## Credits & References:
-Based on the official React tutorial provided in the React documentation.